luisparravicini/vr-playground/README.md

 - Add some more segments to the line shown in xr-locomotion-start
 - Add build system from xr-locomotion-start
 - Adjust debug menu buttons to the bottom
+- Make the log do a JSON.stringify on the objects being logged
 - Make the debug menu buttons do something
 - Replace current drag line selection with line and circle at end from https://github.com/felixmariotto/three-mesh-ui